magliulo/metacheesedb/_posts/2022-05-24-page_cover.md

 cover: https://sighingnow.github.io/jekyll-gitbook/assets/dinosaur.gif
 ---

-The jekyll-gitbook theme supports adding a cover image to a specific page by adding a `cover` field to the page metadata:
+The jekyll-gitbook theme supports adding a cover image to a specific page by addings a `cover` field to the page metadata:

 ```diff